Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Numerical experiment

-where $L(G_\theta(\epsilon))$ is instantiated as $L_I(G_\theta(\epsilon))$ for II-WGS and as $L_P(G_\theta(\epsilon))$ for PI-WGS.
+where $L(G_{\bm{\theta}}(\epsilon))$ is instantiated as $L_I(G_{\bm{\theta}}(\epsilon))$ for II-WGS and as $L_P(G_{\bm{\theta}}(\epsilon))$ for PI-WGS.
 The parameter \( \kappa \) is initialized at $1.0$ and decays exponentially to $0.8$.
 The learning rate is initialized at \( 0.0001 \) and also decays exponentially during training.

-FIG.~\ref{fig:e3_density} compares the true stationary distributions for various values of $\epsilon$ ($\epsilon = 0.1$, $0.3$, $0.6$, and $0.8$) with the estimated results obtained using the II-WGS and PI-WGS methods.
+Figure~\ref{fig:e3_density} compares the true stationary distributions for various values of $\epsilon$ ($\epsilon = 0.1$, $0.3$, $0.6$, and $0.8$) with the estimated results obtained using the II-WGS and PI-WGS methods.
 The contour plots represent the estimated probability densities for both methods, while the dashed lines denote the true stationary densities.
 Both II-WGS and PI-WGS demonstrate the ability to approximate the true distributions across different levels of $\epsilon$.
-Notably, both methods accurately approximate the true distributions for various $\epsilon$, including values outside the training range ($\epsilon=0.1, 0.8$), demonstrating excellent generalization.
+Notably, both methods accurately approximate the true distributions for various $\epsilon$.